arminhammer/wolkenkratzer/README.stub.md

 # Welcome to Wolkenkratzer!

 Wolkenkratzer is a Javascript library that allows you to programmatically generate AWS CloudFormation templates.
+It can import and modify existing templates, create templates based off of existing resources in AWS, and output templates in JSON and Yaml.

+The library targets 100% feature parity with CloudFormation.
+This is accomplished by using the CloudFormation Resource Specification.

 ## Warning